MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/manage/Remotely-manage-Hyper-V-hosts.md

 ---
 title: Remotely manage Hyper-V hosts
-description: "Gives instructions for installing Hyper-V Manager and using it to remotely manage Hyper-V hosts." ms.prod: windows-server-threshold ms.service: na
+description: "How to install Hyper-V Manager and use it to manage remote and local Hyper-V hosts." ms.prod: windows-server-threshold ms.service: na
 manager: dongill
 ms.technology: compute-hyper-v
 ms.tgt_pltfrm: na
 ms.topic: article
-ms.assetid: XYZ
+ms.assetid: 2d34e98c-6134-479b-8000-3eb360b8b8a3
 author: KBDAzure
 ms.author: kathydav
-ms.date: 11/22/2016
+ms.date: 11/28/2016
 ---
 # Remotely manage Hyper-V hosts

->Applies To: Windows 10, Windows Server 2016
+>Applies To: Windows Server 2016, Windows Server 2012 R2, Windows 10, Windows 8.1

+This article lists the supported versions of Hyper-V hosts you can manage with supported versions of Hyper-V and shows you how to use Hyper-V Manager to connect to remote and local Hyper-V hosts.

 On Win 10, add via PowerShell: